 In 1887 the Boston Transcript, quoted in the Buffalo Commercial, said the West begins at Batavia, New York.

-Batavia is only two hundred miles west of—all together now, with wrinkled noses—New York City!
+Batavia is only two hundred miles west of New York City!

 Three years later some newspapers debated where the West begins with these results:

 Boston Traveler: middle of Ohio

 Salt Lake Tribune: Mississippi River, possibly even the Missouri River

 Kansas City Star: the former Northwest Territory (Ohio, Indiana, Illinois, Michigan, Wisconsin, and part of Minnesota)

 In 1905 essayist Samuel Crothers ignored the geography of the question and instead wrote of the “psychological West,” contending that the West is not a matter of states but rather of state of mind:

 “‘The West’ is not merely a geographical expression, it is a state of mind which is most distinctive of the national consciousness.
 It is a feeling, an irresistible impulse.
 It is the sense of undeveloped resources and limitless opportunities.
 It is associated with the verb ‘to go.’
 To the American the West is the natural place to go to, as the East is the place to come from.
 It is synonymous with freedom from restraint.
 It is always ‘out West.’

 “Just where the West begins it is not necessary to indicate.
 The psychological West begins at the point where the center of interest suddenly shifts from the day before yesterday to the day after tomorrow.
 Great expectations are treated with the respect that elsewhere had been reserved for accomplished facts.”